sblythe/Dry_Guide/docs/dryguide.md

 If you are all set up to use the lab's resources on Quest, you should be able to run the following test script to confirm that everything is operating as expected.
 The lab's project allocation contains a directory (.../TestData) that we use to check that everything is configured properly.

 Jobs on Quest are managed by [SLURM](https://slurm.schedmd.com/).
-Below is a template to submit a job to SLURM.
-One can run it with `sbatch script.sh`.

 Scripts for SLURM submissions differ slightly from regular bash scripts in that they have an extensive header that passes commands to SLURM that helps it determine how many resources to allocate to the job.
 Please see the `/projects/p31603/Quest_Setup_Test_Script_PE.sh` for an example of a script that is set up to run via the batch scheduler.
+A set of brief instructions on how to run the test script is included on a later page in this guide.

 ## Monitoring SLURM Jobs on Quest